flairNLP/flairnlp.github.io/docs/tutorial-training/how-to-load-custom-dataset.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 description: Load a custom dataset
 ---

-# How to load a custom datasetus
+# How to load a custom dataset

 This part of the tutorial shows how you can load a corpus for training a model.

-## Reading a Dataset in Column Format
+## Reading a dataset in column format

 In cases you want to train over a sequence labeling dataset that is not in the above list, you can load them with the ColumnCorpus object.
 Most sequence labeling datasets in NLP use some sort of column format in which each line is a word and each column is